Mineral Log Lodge: History

 To increase business, Gilfellin opened the inn to more risqué opportunities of the time, including alcohol, gambling, and a vague description of "other vices".
 The venture helped to attract local men in the mining and timber industry, but the lodge was raided by law enforcement consistently.
 During this time of vice, ownership changed often.
 In early 1926, (Note: Though an official date is lacking on the Ruby purchase in 1926, articles begin reporting the sale in May of that year, mentioning the timeframe as "recent" or "weeks ago".) the grounds were purchased by the Ruby family for use as the Mineral Lake Sanatorium, a wellness retreat for those suffering from a wide range of maladies, including alcoholism, epilepsy, and those considered "mildly insane".
 (Note: The NRHP nomination form refers to Mr. Ruby as a "quack doctor".)
 Weyerhaeuser bought the inn afterwards, converting it for use as a hunting lodge for corporate officials and guests.
 Since Weyerhaeuser did not log in the nearby vicinity, the lodge remained mostly unused.

 By the 1940s, the site became under ownership of L.T.
 Murray Sr. and the West Fork Timber Company, based in Tacoma, as part of a purchase of surrounding timber land.
 The company's Mineral Lake logging camp used the lodge, which was occupied by the cook.
 Murray and his company eventually began to use the lodge for meetings with prominent business and political leaders of the time, including Governor Arthur B. Langlie (Note: The NRHP nomination form mentions Washington state governor Arthur P. Langely, who does not exist.) and state senator Harry P. Cain.
 The building became of use as a residence for certain West Fork employees by the mid-1970s and the logging company retained ownership into the 1980s.

 An owner from the late 1980s into the early 2000s attempted to reopen the site as a lodge but was unable to meet certain county and state code requirements.
 The Sheppard family bought the site in 2002, reopening the inn as an 8-room bed-and-breakfast in August 2004.

 Mr. Gilfellin

 Gilfellin's history is mostly unknown and supported by either myth or local legends.
 He was said to be vaguely from the "east" and was an investor, possibly the son of one of the early manufacturers of radios.
 A local story states Gilfellin married a countess from Austria and moved to Argentina.
-Whether of his own will, or by fear of the law, is not known.
+Whether he left of his own will, or by fear of the law, is not known.